“Drug 85 Times as Potent as Marijuana Caused a ‘Zombielike’ state in Brooklyn”

-It would be nice to get even a slight journalistic reflection from The New York Times on why people turn to weird black market synthetics to get high.
+It would be nice to get even a slight journalistic reflection on why people turn to weird black market synthetics to get high in this The New York Times article.
 Would that really happen if cannabis was legal?

 I think not.
 Prohibition creates the market for completely unheard of drugs that can be talked up as marijuana-like.